HR Reference Guide

 APPLIES ONLY TO CLASSIFIED EMPLOYEES

-Documents the job elements (i.e., principle assignments, responsibilities, results or expected behaviors) based on when the job is performed satisfactorily under existing working conditions and provides a standard to be met or exceeded.
+Documents the job elements and performance standards based on when the job is performed satisfactorily under existing working conditions and provides a standard to be met or exceeded.
 They serve as the basis for evaluating an employee's performance.

 Work performance standards are required for all classified positions.

-Work performance standards are to be reviewed annually and, if amended, provided to the incumbent for comment.
+Work performance standards are to be reviewed annually with input from the employee.
+If amended, the employee is provided a copy.

 Click on below headings for more information on this topic